GuillaumeGomez/this-week-in-rust-docs/_posts/2016-5-29-this-week-in-rust-docs-6.md

 # Latest news

-The [Normalization for long error codes explanations RFC](https://github.com/rust-lang/rfcs/pull/1567) entered its final comment period!
+The [Normalization for long error codes explanations RFC](https://github.com/rust-lang/rfcs/pull/1567) is still in its final comment period!

-[@pnkfelix](https://github.com/pnkfelix) proposed [to rewrite all the code examples to be song of fire and internal-compiler-error themed](https://github.com/rust-lang/rust/pull/33675#issuecomment-219609913).
-I think we'll try to put it in place! :p
+The "doc days" are still in the center of our last meetings.
+More information will come soon!

 # Current opened issues